Anytime is a good time to be in Bryce Canyon Country, but winter holds special treats for those who venture here.

 Photographer and artist

-David Heaton captures natural color landscape and close-up photography.
+David Heaton captures the natural color landscape and close-up photography.
 David photographs beautiful places and special moments in time not accessible to others.

 “One of my favorite things to do in Garfield County is to load my family in our side-by-sides (off-road vehicles) and go discover the beauty that Garfield County has to offer.
 My favorite places to ride to and hike are the Escalante Desert, Red Canyon, and the Aquarius Plateau.
 From the Aquarius Plateau on a clear day, you can see all the way to Lake Powell.
 The view is truly breathtaking.
 Each one of these rides is vastly different from the other.
 You can be in the red rocks of Bryce Canyon National Park, or up in the thick, alpine forest at 10,000 feet.
 Some of the lakes in Bryce Canyon Country have some of the most amazing trout fishing in the West, especially in Panguitch.
 If you want solitude, you go to the slot canyons for a day of hiking.”